-The Phraya Nakhon has two chambers with open ceilings which allow sun rays to enter inside, illuminating the cave and giving it an appealing appearance.
-Both of these chambers are connected by the Bridge of Hell.
+The Phraya Nakhon has two chambers with open ceilings that allow sun rays to enter, illuminating the cave and giving it an appealing appearance.
+The Bridge of Hell connects both of these chambers.

 Inside the Phraya Nakhon

 The first thing you will see after entering the cave’s first chamber is a dry waterfall.
-It is pretty impressive with stalactites, stalagmites, and a natural stone bridge.
+It has stalactites, stalagmites, and a natural stone bridge.

 Bathed in surreal sunlight, to the left of the first chamber is the second chamber.
-This is where the actual attraction lies — the Kuha Karuhas Pavilion (the Tiny Temple), shining golden and green like a mirage rising out of the cave’s depths.
+This is where the actual attraction lies — the Kuha Karuhas Pavilion (the Tiny Temple), shining golden and green like a mirage rising from the cave’s depths.

 Also, the unusual combination of the cave’s natural humidity and sunlight that streams inside it has coaxed plant life out of the stone — you can see small trees grow in spots all around this cave.
 The growing greenery within the cave makes it a colorful and bright natural attraction for visitors, no matter their taste.